RyanAC12/RockPaperScissors/README.md

 Rock Paper Scissors Game

 How to play:
-Call the game() function and you will be prompted with a choice of rock, paper, or scissors Type your answer
+Click the button of your choice.
-You will be met with a win, loss, or tie, as well as the score
+You will be met with a win, loss, or tie, as well as the score.

 Features:
 Simple gameplay